 Under Pennsylvania premises liability law, when the owner of the property or host of the party invites other people onto the property, he or she automatically assumes responsibility for all injuries and accidents caused by unreasonably dangerous conditions on the property.

 Typically, you cannot hold a party host responsible for an injury caused by a dangerous condition the host was not aware of and could not have been reasonably expected to be aware of.
 However, many party hosts attempt to escape liability by lying and saying that they did not know about the dangerous condition.
-In that case, you will need legal assistance from a skilled premises liability lawyer to establish fault.
+In that case, you will need legal assistance from a skilled premises liability attorney to establish fault.

 Things get particularly interesting when a drunk party guest causes injury or death to another person after attending a house party where alcohol was served.
 Under Pennsylvania Dram Shop Liability law, when the owner of a property sells, furnishes, or gives alcohol to a person who is already “visibly intoxicated,” the owner may be held liable for any injuries and damages caused by that intoxicated person.
 Violation of the liquor code is considered “negligence per se.”